 Your mindset and mood were the same walking into both parties, but the environment drastically influenced the way you perceived the evening.

 So how do you create the right environment and make your guests feel welcome?

 Make Your Guests Feel Welcome

 Setting the moods, controlling the environment and keeping things flowing can go a long way towards having a great party.
 Here are my ‘never-fail’ tips for making my guests feel welcome.

 Nothing says you’re not ready for company louder than a dirty house.

 Clutter piled up on your kitchen counter, a filthy toilet and an old dirty hand towel scream that you didn’t care enough to prepare for your guests.

 If they showed up unexpectedly, they get what they get, but if you extended an invitation, you should be ready with a clean house.

-During the holiday season, I have an open invitation to all friends and family, so I keep my house what I call Company Ready.
+During the holiday season, I have an open invitation to all friends and family, so I keep my house what I call Company Ready or Holiday Ready.

 Want to know what that looks like?
 Check out how to Get Your Home Holiday Ready to see my cleaning routine.